 Blaine County Ponds: Monitor ponds every two to three years to assess survival and growth of stocked fish.
-Attempt to establish riparian fencing at Salmo Reservoir to prevent over grazing of shoreline vegetation to improve the fisheries and water quality.
-Also, continue public education program alerting the public to the problems associated with the use of live bait (where illegal) and illegal dumping of fish into Montana waters.
+Continue public education program alerting the public to the problems associated with the use of live bait (where illegal) and illegal dumping of fish into Montana waters.
 Continue to look for other ponds with suitable habitats to create new fisheries, work with area wardens and landowners to help identify potential ponds.

 Phillips County Ponds: Monitor ponds every two to three years to assess survival and growth of stocked fish.
-Attempt to establish riparian fencing at Karsten Coulee Reservoir to prevent over grazing of shoreline vegetation to improve the fisheries and water quality.
 Continue to look for other ponds with suitable habitats to create new fisheries, work with area wardens and landowners to help identify potential ponds.